altlimit/sitegen/README.md

 - Source - current page source
 - BasePath - base path from provided base path param (defaults to /)
 - Today - current day YYYY-MM-DD at build time
+- Pages|Pages - populated when "paginate" is used
+- Path - populated when "page" is ued